Do This FIRST Before You Start Investing

 3. How much you’ll need to hit that goal (like that $1 million home).

 With this information, you’re set up to choose an investment strategy that aligns with your real goals—not just with the ups and downs of the stock market.
-This isn’t about stock tips or trying to beat the market.
-It’s about investing to make sure you hit the targets you set for yourself.
+Investing is no longer about stock tips or trying to beat the market.
+It’s about making sure you accomplish the goals you set for yourself.

 Why Context Matters in Your Investment Plan